OpenNewsLabs/field-guide-security-training-newsroom/drafts/two_factor.md

 Time to break out the laptops.
 Open up the browser of your choice, and show everyone how to navigate to the Gmail setup page.\
 \
-Account icon (top right) &gt; My Account &gt; Sign-in & security &gt;
+Account icon (top right) > My Account > Sign-in & security >
-Signing in to Google &gt; 2-Step Verification &gt; Get started
+Signing in to Google > 2-Step Verification > Get started

 ![](media/image13.gif){width="6.5in" height="4.388888888888889in"}\
 \